cerredz/RefinedAi/README.md

 # Overview 🚀

-As of today, I am stil working on some final frontend touch ups / components of the website, however the main funtionalities behind the upscaler, image storage, user authentication, and all other backend features is all 100% complete.
-(Scroll to Bottom to see a preview).
-The application should be completed and deloyed within 1-2 weeks, and when it is completed I will provide an actual overview of the application.
+As of today, I am stil working on some final frontend touch ups / components of the website (Scroll to Bottom to see a preview), however the main funtionalities behind the upscaler, image storage, user authentication, and all other backend features is all 100% complete.
+The application should be completed and deployed within 1-2 weeks, and when it is completed I will provide an actual overview of the application.

 # Features 🎈